ckuzma/smart-nametag/README.md

 The goal behind this project was to pair a Grove RGB two-line LCD screen with a NodeMCU (ESP8266) in order to display dynamic text from the web.
 Accompanying the firmware code (in Arduino) is a small Python Flask webapp that serves up a minimal HTML page for updating the text as well as serves up the text in a format that the NodeMCU can understand.

 This assumes some prior knowledge of Python, AWS, and the EB CLI.
-Instructions to repeat this project below.
+Instructions for how to copy this project found below.

 ## Photos
 - Prototype Phase